 Yes.
 I had it on good authority from someone living in Rome that it was safe for a lone woman to walk around central Rome at night on her own, assuming she wasn’t staggering around drunk, of course.
 I certainly felt perfectly safe on my own in the evenings.

-The only thing that I had been warned about were the pickpockets, who ‘work’ in the day rather than at night, especially around the train stations and on the metro.
+The only thing that I had been warned about was the pickpockets, who ‘work’ in the day rather than at night, especially around the train stations and on the metro.
 Having fallen victim to them last time I had visited Italy I was very conscious of this.
 I knew first hand just how skilled a professional pickpocket was.

 When I visited Bologna last July with Suzanne (from The Travel Bunny) we once walked into town along a quiet side street rather than the busier main route into town.
 When we reached our destination I took off my rucksack and found that all three zipped pockets were open.
 My phone was gone.
 We had seen no one else in the street and I had felt nothing.